Protecting the Earth from the scum of the universe

 Music by Elmer Bernstein.
 4 writers are credited with the script.
 Golden Raspberry Awards for Worst Picture, Worst Directing, Worst Screenplay, and Worst Themesong...but if you want to see it anyway, don't turn off your player when the credits come up.
 Will Smith has a music video in character as West at the end.
 I won't spoil it for you, but just remember this: spiders.
 Complete cast list

-Fun fact: In the 1999 movie My Favorite Martian starring Christopher Lloyd, he is tracked down by a goverment man in black: Ray Walston of the original 1960s TV-series
+And in the 1999 movie My Favorite Martian starring Christopher Lloyd, he is tracked down by a government man in black: Ray Walston of the original 1960s TV-series

 Fun Facts from IMDb.com